Ukraine

 Can I switch from a residence permit under Section 24 Residence Act to an EU Blue Card?

-There is no clear answer to whether it is possible to switch directly from temporary protection under Section 24 Residence Act to the EU Blue Card.
+There is no clear answer to whether it is possible to switch directly from temporary protection under Section 24 of the Residence Act to the EU Blue Card.

 Seek legal advice on whether and under what conditions a change to the EU Blue Card is possible.
 In the chapter "Where can I find legal advice?" you will find organisations that offer legal advice to refugees from Ukraine.